yoursunny/NDNts/packages/trust-schema/README.md

 It must be one of these sub-types:

 * `ConstPattern` matches one or more name components specified as a constant in the policy.
-* `VariablePattern` matches one or more name components (specified as a range), optionally filtered by a JavaScript function, and saves matched components to a variable.
+* `VariablePattern` matches one or more name components (specified as a range), optionally overlapped with an inner pattern and filtered by a JavaScript function.
+  It can save matched components to a variable.
-  When the same variable appears in both packet name pattern and signer name pattern, the matched name component must be the same.
+  When the same variable appears in both packet name pattern and signer name pattern, the matched name component(s) must be the same.
-* `CertNamePattern` matches either `KEY/key-id` or `KEY/key-id/issuer-id/version` suffix in [NDN Certificate Format](https://named-data.net/doc/ndn-cxx/0.7.0/specs/certificate-format.html).
+* `CertNamePattern` matches either `KEY/key-id` or `KEY/key-id/issuer-id/version` suffix in [NDN Certificate Format](https://named-data.net/doc/ndn-cxx/0.7.1/specs/certificate-format.html).
 * `ConcatPattern` concatenates two or more other patterns.
 * `AlternatePattern` accepts any match among two or more possible patterns.